-The Sopranos Toodle-Fucking-Oo: What The — Was that?
+The Sopranos Toodle-Oo: What Was that?
 The Veal was Excellent.

 Old Habits Die Hard on The Sopranos

-First, The Sopranos “Toodle-F**king-Oo” is best known for introducing the classic Richie Aprile.
+First, The Sopranos “Toodle-Oo” is best known for introducing the classic Richie Aprile.
 I should say right off the bat that Richie Aprile was an acquired taste.
 What I mean is, it’s hard to fully appreciate the shiver up your spine until you look back in hindsight.
 It probably goes without saying that I was quite amused by both Richie’s and Janice’s claims of growth and enlightenment.
 I’m not saying Richie doesn’t know how to do downward dog.
 I just somehow don’t believe that he’s really Mr. Zen after seeing him turn Beansie Gaeta into a paraplegic soon after his arrival.

 Similarly, I can’t forget to mention the post-Toodle-Oo table chatter amongst the guys.
 Paulie Walnuts had one of his Paulie Walnuts “repeat the line” moments.
 Here, it was in reference to a joke he made about Sil and his first blowjob.
 Good news!
 Even though Puss doesn’t work at the body shop anymore, I’m sure his wife would be happy to pop those dents.

-The Apple Doesn't Fall Far From The Toodle-Fucking-Oo Tree
+The Apple Doesn't Fall Far From The Toodle-Oo Tree

 In addition to Janice, The Sopranos Toodle-Oo demonstrated that Meadow really was Tony’s daughter.
 By that, I mean she knew just what to say to manipulate her parents into thinking they’d actually “punished” her.
 Tony knows this, as evidenced by his comment to Carmela that “they’re f*cked” if Meadow knows they’re powerless.
 Oh, the irony!